Perez hits 48th homer, leaves hurt; Royals beat Indians 10-5

 Perez, who already broke the big league record for homers by a catcher, leads the majors in home runs and RBIs (121).

+Perez said he slipped on the bottom step coming into the dugout in the middle of the second inning.
+He said he expects to play Thursday.

+“It’s amazing,” he said about tying the team record.
+“We’ve got four more games to see (what happens).”

-He homered on the first pitch he saw from Zach Plesac and struck out in the second inning before being replaced in the third by Cam Gallagher.
+Perez homered on the first pitch he saw from Zach Plesac and struck out in the second inning before being replaced in the third by Cam Gallagher.
 Perez matched Jorge Soler, who smashed 48 homers for the Royals in 2019, and reached 200 for his career.

+“It was probably the loudest of the group (of homers),” manager Mike Matheny said.
+“We see a lot of angles from our vantage point.
+You don’t see that kind of angle and the ball carry like that one did.
+It was pretty impressive.
+He’s a special hitter.”

 Hunter Dozier hit a tiebreaking two-run triple in the seventh and scored on a wild pitch by Nick Wittgren (2-9) to make it 8-5.
 The Royals added two more runs in the eighth as the franchise won its 4,000th game.